Update: We’ve had this gate for nearly two years and it’s still going strong. I hope you enjoy this tutorial! xo, Sarah

 Mister’s first birthday is around the corner and I’m not emotional at all.
 I definitely don’t flip through newborn photos and ugly cry as he begins to look more like a toddler and less like a baby.
 Sniffle.
 He is living up to his lofty name.
 Crawling speed has increased to 50 mph and he is minutes from walking.
 He also has no regard for gravity and the stairs that now seem like a death trap.
 It’s time for a baby gate.

-I fell in love with this design created by Remodelaholic.
+I fell in love with the barn door style.
 It has a rustic charm that also suits a wider hallway.
 The best part is the versatility.
 This project can be done using almost any kind of wood, even free pallet boards or other reclaimed materials.
 We used cedar fencing board that was bought on the cheap from our local hardware store.

 Dave did an amazing job.
-The next step was staining the gate with some tung oil to bring out the knots and natural grains.
+While not necessary, we decided to stain the gate with some tung oil to bring out the knots and natural grains.
 You can buy 8 oz. for $9.99 on Etsy.

 After each side dried for 24 hours, the result was a rich and gorgeous finish.

 Attaching the gate in the hallway required a few materials:

 - A stud finder

 - #10 2 ½ inch screws: $7.98 for 1lb box

 - Spare boards to use as anchors (1/2 inch deep)